 The story of the Bélinac Silk Factory

-Began in Aurec sur Loire back in 1882.
-Albert Bélinac, its founder, pioneered the use of mechanical spindles specially-developed for the weaving of silk ribbon… In 1906, he ordered the construction of a building in Saint-Etienne, to which the company was then transferred.
+began in Aurec sur Loire back in 1882.
+Albert Bélinac, their founder, pioneered the use of mechanical spindles specially-developed for the weaving of silk ribbon… In 1906, he ordered the construction of a building in Saint-Etienne, where the company was then transferred.
 Designed by the architect F Dodat, the building sits, as luck would have it, between the Condition des Soies (silk conditioning house) and the Place Jacquard.

 Photoengraving of the previous manufacturing place of Bélinac in Aurec sur Loire (43, France)